 - Relative humidity testing

-Once the detailed site assessment is competed, an energy model/building simulation and engineering calculations are developed in order to create a detailed and cost effective scope of work.
+Once the detailed site assessment is competed, an energy and water model and engineering calculations are developed in order to create a detailed and cost effective scope of work.
 The scope of work will include the cost and savings analysis of all practical measures that meet the owner’s economic criteria, along with a discussion of any changes to operation and maintenance procedures and health and safety recommendations.

-3fficient is experienced in many types of energy and building modeling simulation tools (such as eQUEST, DOE-2, Energy Pro, EA-Quip, TREAT, Energy Plus, as well as system specific design tools such as Polysun, F-Chart, RetScreen, Hydronic System Simulator etc.), and can utilize whichever is necessary for program requirements or is best suited for the particular building type.
+3fficient has an arsenal of proprietary and professional software tools for use depending on the specific project.
+We are experienced in many types of energy and building modeling simulation tools (such as eQUEST, DOE-2, Energy Pro, EA-Quip, TREAT, Energy Plus, as well as system specific design tools such as Polysun, F-Chart, RetScreen, Hydronic System Simulator etc.), and can utilize whichever is necessary for program requirements or is best suited for the particular building type.

 ASHRAE Level 3 Audit

-This is the least common audit and typically only provided for long term investments by grant funded or government organizations wanting a very high degree of accuracy.
+This is often referred as an Investment Grade Audit typically provided for long term investments on more complex buildings or campuses.
 It adds additional rigor to both data gathering and analysis.
-Data gathering includes the same inventorying as a Level 2 audit plus various temporary sensors and data loggers left on for long durations to accurately monitor device usage and operations.
+Data gathering includes the same inventorying as a Level 2 audit plus various sensors and data gathering systems (such as Fácil) or loggers left on for long durations to accurately monitor device usage and operations.
 That extensive data is then input into a comprehensive (DOE-2) computer simulation model of building energy use.
 Travel costs, additional meters are extra.